openaps/docs/docs/docs/Resources/my-first-pr.md

 1. Go to https://github.com/openaps/docs and hit Fork in the upper right to make your own copy of the repository.
 ![Fork repo](../Images/PR0.png)
 2. Go to http://openaps.readthedocs.io/en/latest/docs/introduction/index.html or similar and navigate to the page you want to edit.
-Click on the black box at page bottom right with the green word "v: latest" or similar.
-In the pop up window that appears click the word "edit".
+Click on the black box at bottom left of page with the green word "v: latest" or similar.
+In the pop up window that appears, click the word "edit" for editing in GitHub.
+![edit doc](../Images/PR1.png)
 Or you can click on the "Edit in Github" link in the upper right corner, and then click the pencil icon that appears in the top bar of the page contents to be edited.
-![edit doc](../Images/PR1.png)
 ![RTD io](../Images/PR2.png)
 3. Either of the options in Step 2 will create a new branch in YOUR repository where your edits will be saved.
 Make your edits to the file.
 ![Edit branch](../Images/PR3.png)